![]() |

 "We're preparing a routine scientific mission.
 We don't anticipate anyone will have to leave the shuttlecraft at any time.
 Clearly, we need two security guards and a yeoman."

 Exactly why are those security guards there?
 Or the yeoman?
-The answer, of course, is that the guards are there to provide a body count and the yeoman is there to provide a nice pair of legs for the audience to appreciate.
-But it might have been nice if some in-story reason existed for these three to be included in the mission.
+The answer, of course, is that the guards are there to provide a body count and the yeoman is there to provide some eye candy for the audience.
+But it might have been nice if any in-story reason existed for these three to be included in the mission.

 Previous Episode: The Conscience of the King